Overview

 A. Firm Information

-• Tableaux LLC (“Tableaux Wealth” or the “Advisor”) is a registered investment advisor with the SEC.
-The
+Tableaux LLC (“Tableaux Wealth” or the “Advisor”) is a registered investment advisor with the SEC.
+The Advisor is

-Advisor is organized as a Limited Liability Company (LLC) under the laws of the Commonwealth of
+organized as a Limited Liability Company (LLC) under the laws of the Commonwealth of Massachusetts.
+Tableaux

-Analyst).
-This Disclosure Brochure provides information regarding the qualifications, business practices, and
+and Financial Advisor).
+This Disclosure Brochure provides information regarding the qualifications, business

 B. Advisory Services Offered